visit/galaxy-docs/_includes/content-filter.md

 });
 ```

 Filter products by the content of the Information they carry.
 You can filter on the existence of an attribute or on its content.
 Subqueries are a bit tricky but essentially allow you to mix AND and OR operators.
-For example the sample query asks for products where the following boolean logic is met `Has attribute 110 **OR** Attribute 100651 is false **OR** (100666 is false **AND** 100666 is true)`
+For example the sample query asks for products where the following boolean logic is met `Has attribute 110 **AND** (100666 is false **OR** 100670 is true)`

 ### Operator